Demonfail/Push3d/README.md

 ## xVec2Create
 ```
-xVec2Create(x, y)
+xVec2Create(x[, y])
 ```
 Creates a new vector with given components.
+If only the first value is supplied, then it is used for every component.

 ### Arguments:
 Name | Type | Description